 This inner enemy is extremely dangerous.
 The destructive potential of an external enemy is limited compared to that of its inner counterpart.
 Moreover, it is often possible to create a physical defense against an external enemy.
 In the past, for example, even though they had limited material resources and technological capabilities, people defended themselves by building fortresses and castles with many tiers and layers of walls.
 In today’s nuclear age, such defenses as castles and fortresses are obsolete.
 In a time when every country is a potential target for the nuclear weapons of others, human beings still continue to develop defense systems of greater and greater sophistication.
 The strategic defense project initiated by the United States, widely known as “Star Wars,” is a typical example of such a defense system.
 Underlying its development is still the old belief that we can eventually create a system that will provide us with the “ultimate” protection.
 I do not know if it will ever be possible to create a defense system capable of guaranteeing worldwide protection against all external forces of destruction.
 However, one thing is certain: as long as those destructive internal enemies are left to themselves, unchallenged, the threat of physical annihilation will always loom over us.
 In fact, the destructive power of an external enemy ultimately derives from the power of these internal forces.
 The inner enemy is the trigger that unleashes the destructive power of the external enemy.

-His Holiness the Fourteenth Dalai Lama’s most recent title is Essence of the Heart Sutra (Wisdom).
 From The World of Tibetan Buddhism, © 1995 by Tenzin Gyatso, the Fourteenth Dalai Lama; English translation © 1995 by Geshe Thupten Jinpa.
 Reprinted with permission of Wisdom Publications.

 Sign up for Tricycle’s newsletters